JordanCWard/Elist/README.md

 - **Maximize November and December Promotions:** Expand marketing campaigns starting in early November to capitalize on the sales surge (18% in November and 23% in December) by highlighting exclusive deals, limited-time offers, and bundle packages to drive urgency and increase AOV.
 - **Retain Post-Holiday Shoppers:** Offer “New Year” incentives in January to mitigate the 10% sales decline, such as discount codes for future purchases or post-holiday clearance sales.
 - **Optimize for March Rebound:** Prepare a targeted campaign to capitalize on the 18% sales rebound in March, focusing on customers who paused spending after the holidays, and promote spring deals or "fresh start" themes tied to new product launches or upgrades
-- **Investigate Drop-off Causes:** Conduct customer surveys and analyze competitor trends to understand consumer behavior in October and other slower months, testing incentives like early-bird discounts and pre-holiday bundles to encourage purchases before the deal season starts in November. <br>
+- **Investigate Drop-off Causes:** Conduct customer surveys and analyze competitor trends to understand consumer behavior in October and other slower months, testing incentives like early-bird discounts and pre-holiday bundles to encourage purchases before the deal season starts in November. <br> <br> <br>